 No, we can supply all of West Cumbria’s needs without changing the agreement we currently have with Keswick Flood Action Group.
 In fact, our modelling suggests that taking more water out of Thirlmere might even provide some slight additional beneficial flood risk alleviation for communities downstream.

-We currently have agreements in place to fluoridate the water to customers currently supplied from our existing water treatment works at Cornhow and Ennerdale, and we will continue to fluoridate water supplies to these customers as directed by local and national health authorities.
+We have agreements in place to fluoridate the water to customers currently supplied from our existing water treatment works at Cornhow and Ennerdale, and we will continue to fluoridate water supplies to these customers as directed by local and national health authorities.

 Did you know...

 - Ennerdale Water is the name of the lake.
 It is not a reservoir.
 It is a natural lake whose level has been raised using a weir at the western end.
 It is owned by United Utilities